-The first period concerns the Arab nomad domination from the late 4th/ 10th to the 5th/ 11th century.
+The first period concerns the Arab nomad domination from the late 4th/10th to the 5th/11th century.
 After its political and financial collapse, the 'Abbāsid administration left northern Syria and northern Mesopotamia to the powerful clan of the Ḥamdānids.
-They served them as a buffer against the hostile Egyptian governor-dynasty of the Ikhshīds in the south and the pressing Byzantines in the north.
+The latter served for the 'Abbāsids as a buffer against the hostile Egyptian governor-dynasty of the Ikhshīds in the south and the pressing Byzantines in the north.
 The Ḥamdānids from the Banū Taghlib belonged to old Arab nomad stock and formed a kind of nobility.
-At this point however, the Banū Taghlib were quite well adapted to the sedentary structure of the 'Abbāsid empire, but still kept their ties to the nomads in the pasture.
+At this point however, the Banū Taghlib were quite well adapted to the sedentary structure of the 'Abbāsid Empire, but still kept their ties to the nomads in the pasture.

-The Ḥamdānids faced a new wave of Arab nomad immigration.
-These tribes were the Banū Kilāb, the Banū ʿUqail and the Banū Numair.
-The Banū Kilāb acquired pasture lands in northern Syria, roaming as far as al-Raḥba.
-The Banū ʿUqail were centred in the region of northern Iraq and the Diyār Rabīʿa.
-The tribe of the Numair roamed between the region of Harran and the middle Euphrates area.
+The Hamdānids faced a new wave of Arab nomad immigration.
+These tribes were the Banū Kilāb, the Banū 'Uqail and the Banū Numair.
+The Banū Kilāb acquired pasture lands in northern Syria, roaming as far as al-Raḥbah.
+The Banū 'Uqail were centred in the region of northern Iraq and the Diyār Rabī'ah.
+The tribe of the Numair roamed between the region of Harrān and the middle Euphrates area.